cchitsiang/awesome-stars/topics.md

 - [GitGuardian/APISecurityBestPractices](https://github.com/GitGuardian/APISecurityBestPractices) - Resources to help you keep secrets (API keys, database credentials, certificates, ...) out of source code and remediate the issue in case of a leaked API key.
 Made available by GitGuardian.
 - [FoalTS/foal](https://github.com/FoalTS/foal) - Full-featured Node.js framework, with no complexity. 🚀 Simple and easy to use, TypeScript-based and well-documented.
 - [dunglas/mercure](https://github.com/dunglas/mercure) - An open, easy, fast, reliable and battery-efficient solution for real-time communications
+- [graphql-editor/graphql-editor](https://github.com/graphql-editor/graphql-editor) - 📺 Visual Editor & GraphQL IDE.
+Draw GraphQL schemas using visual 🔷 nodes and explore GraphQL API with beautiful UI.
+Even 🐒 can do that!
 - [faressoft/flowa](https://github.com/faressoft/flowa) - 🔥Service level control flow for Node.js
 - [Patreon/nion](https://github.com/Patreon/nion) - 🌵  Declarative API Data Management Library built on top of redux 🌵
 - [aws-amplify/amplify-cli](https://github.com/aws-amplify/amplify-cli) - The AWS Amplify CLI is a toolchain for simplifying serverless web and mobile development.